magisterquis/toyransomware/README.md

 This is not-very-good ransomware meant to be used as a PoC or test of defensive capabilities (until someone signatures it).

 To use it, just run it.
-It will encrypt the first chenk of all files in `$HOME` by default.
+It will encrypt the first chunk of all files in `$HOME` by default.

 Please run (in a throwaway VM) with `-h` for a complete list of options.